MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/api-reference/v1.0/dynamics-current-limits.md

 ## Request Size

 The maximum size of the OData or SOAP request.
-HTTP response code `413: Request Entity Too Larg` is returned if limits are exceeded.
+HTTP response code `413: Request Entity Too Large` is returned if limits are exceeded.

 |OData|SOAP|
 |-----|----|